 If everyone or no one guesses the card correctly, the storyteller gets no points, and the other players receive two.
 Otherwise, the storyteller and each of the correct guessers get three points each.
 Players will get one point for each vote their image receives.

 Players then refill their hands, and the next player becomes the storyteller.
-The game ends when the decks run out, and the player who has the most point wins.
+The game ends when the decks run out, and the player who has the most points wins.

 The key is clarity; the storyteller cannot be so clear that the game is immediately given away, nor must they be so vague that no one has a chance to guess correctly.
 This balance can be a challenge to achieve and means that the game is kept engaging and players are forced to think on their feet and push the limits of the imaginations even further.

-Dixit is a series of games and most of them are not only a great choice for parties, but they are also one of the top family board games too.
+Dixit is a series of games and most of them are not only a great choice for large groups.
 So, if you need a board game for a smaller group and a family, you can have one game that fits both occasions perfectly.
 Alternatively, If you are after trivia party games, check out our latest top 10 trivia games review.

 |Scoring system is easy to follow|

 |High replay value|

 It is based on a classic Mafia game that has created the entire traitor genre and secret identities.